 Crunching the numbers is key

-Once you know how much you’d like to borrow and you understand the loan agreement, you can figure out how a personal loan may help you meet your financial goals and then get started right away.
+Once you know how much you’d like to borrow and you know how a personal loan could help you meet your financial goals, it’s important to understand every aspect of the loan agreement.
+Before signing, you should consider each section and any other potential disclosures.